My perfect weekend morning starts a little something like this – coffee, family and a delicious bite for breakfast.

 One way I enjoy brewing coffee at home is with my French press and that is how Scott and I enjoyed the medium-blend of Paradise Mountain Organic Coffee.
 The coffee was light and smooth and paired perfectly with my Saskatoon Berry Lemon Scones!

-1 1/2 tsp lemon zest (about half a lemon)
+- 1 1/2 tsp lemon zest (from about half a lemon)

 Pre-heat your oven to 375F and line your baking sheet with parchment paper.